ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 * See results of ETL jobs and debug them in cases of failure
 * Notify ourselves of job failures or warnings

+### Athena integration

+#### Motivation

+Our data stack is currently built on top of [AWS Athena](https://aws.amazon.com/athena/), in particular all of our views on top of iasWorld.
+Whatever tool we use for our catalog should work with Athena, or else we would need to rewrite all of our existing view code.

+#### Requirements

+We should be able to:

+* Define and document views in AWS Athena

 ## Design

 ## Options